James Elward: Personal life and education

 He was born in Chicago, Illinois to Daisyann Lenert Elward and Joseph Francis Elward.
 He was the brother to Paul Elward.
 A native of Chicago, he received a bachelor's degree in 1950 from The Catholic University of America in Washington.

 James Elward resided in New York City.
 He was most noted for writing soap operas in the 1960s and 1970s such as The Secret Storm, The Guiding Light, and Dr. Kildare.
 He also wrote and produced a soap opera called The Young Marrieds.

 Additionally, he wrote several plays for theaters in New York and London.
-He was active in summer stock with the Barnstormers in Tamworth, New Hampshire.
+He was active in summer stock with The Barnstormers Theatre in Tamworth, New Hampshire.

 He published three novels for Doubleday under the name of "Rebecca James": Storm's End (1974), The House Is Dark (1976), and Tomorrow Is Mine (1979).
 He also published under his own name, including Ask For Nothing More (1984), Monday's Child Is Dead (1995), and Public Smiles, Private Tears (1982) with Helen Van Slyke, a New York Times bestseller.

 In 1991 he helped to organize Mystery Stage, Inc. a group that worked to foster stage performances in the mystery genre in New York City.
 He died in 1996.